midnightdoggo19/aegis/README.md

 # Aegis

 Aegis is a Discord bot designed to help maintain a positive community environment by detecting and managing potentially toxic content.
-With customizable settings, Aegis assists server administrators in moderating chat effectively.
+With customizable settings, Aegis assists server administrators in moderating chat effectively.<br />
-Features include: <br />

 ## Getting Started